Tomass-Sousa/PID-Controller/README.md

 ## Overview

 This project implements a basic **PID controller** in C++ to regulate a motor's speed.
-The PID (Proportional-Integral-Derivative) controller is a classic feedback loop algorithm widely used in robotics and control systems for achieving stable and accurate control.
+The PID (Proportional-Integral-Derivative) controller is a classic feedback loop algorithm widely used in robotics and control systems for achieving stable and accurate control

 ---